The hyperbolic Brownian plane: Introduction

 where $\hp$ is a random locally compact metric space that we call the \textit{hyperbolic Brownian plane}.
 Its distribution is characterized by the fact that for every $r \geq 0$, the random measured metric space $\overline{B_r}(\hp)$ has density

 with respect to $\overline{B_r}(\p)$. \end{thm} The choice of the constant $\frac{2}{3}$ in \eqref{lambdaspeed} was made so that the expression \eqref{densityph} looks as simple as possible.
-Of course another choice woud have resulted in a scaling limit just obtained by dilating the hyperbolic Brownian plane.
-The fact that we need to bias $\overline{B_{r}}( \p)$ by a function of the perimeter and volume of the hull of radius $2r$ instead of $r$ may seem surprising: it is due to the fact that we equip $\overline{B_{r}}( \p)$ with the \emph{induced} distance, i.e. the restriction to $\overline{B_{r}}( \p)$ of the distance on $\p$.
+Of course another choice woud have resulted in a scaling limit just obtained by dilating $\hp$.
+The fact that we need to bias $\overline{B_{r}}( \p)$ by a function of the perimeter and volume of the hull of radius $2r$ instead of $r$ may seem surprising.
+It is due to the fact that we equip $\overline{B_{r}}( \p)$ with the \emph{induced} distance.
 Hence, the distance between two points in the hull of radius $r$ of a map may depend on the part of the map that lies outside of this hull (but not outside of the hull of radius $2r$).
-In order to obtain a similar result with $| \partial \overline{B_{r}}( \p)|$ and $|\overline{B_{r}}( \p)|$, we would need to equip $\overline{B_{r}}( \p)$ with its \emph{intrinsic} distance instead of the \emph{induced} one (see Section 2.1 for more details about this distinction) and to prove an analog of Proposition \ref{GHP} for the intrinsic distance, which we have not been able to do.
+In order to obtain a similar result with $| \partial \overline{B_r}(\p)|$ and $|\overline{B_r}(\p)|$, we would need to equip $\overline{B_{r}}( \p)$ with its \emph{intrinsic} distance instead of the \emph{induced} one (see Section 2.1 for more details about this distinction).
+We would also need to prove an analog of Proposition \ref{GHP} for the intrinsic distance, which we have not been able to do.

-In the study of a one-parameter family of models exhibiting a critical behavior, it has become quite usual to study near-critical (scaling) limits where the parameter converges to its critical value at the right speed as the distances in the graph or the mesh of the lattice are going to zero.
+In the study of a one-parameter family of models exhibiting a critical behavior, it has become quite usual to study \emph{near-critical} (scaling) limits.
+By near-critical, we mean that the parameter converges to its critical value at the right speed as the distances in the graph or the mesh of the lattice are going to zero.
 Understanding the near-critical limit usually sheds some light on the critical model because of the existence of scaling relations between near-critical and critical exponents.
 See for example the works on near-critical percolation \cite{GPS13,Kes87,NW09}, on the Ising model \cite{DCGP14} or on the Erd\"os-R\'enyi random graph \cite{ABBG12,ABBGM13}.